 Taking the form of a mobile app, Viska is designed to be accessible, and easy to use.
 Training managers can create content for their employee teams, and even monitor progress, helping them to focus their efforts more effectively.

-Founded by Camilla Hessellund Lastein and Kasper Enggaard Krog in 2015, Danish startup Lix aims to combat the prohibitive expenses faced by most students, due to the high price of essential course literature.
+Founded by Camilla Hessellund Lastein and Kasper Enggaard Krog in 2015, Danish tech startup Lix aims to combat the prohibitive expenses faced by most students, due to the high price of essential course literature.

 The platform provides students with access to digital versions of these texts, which it aims to offer at a lower price than equivalent print editions.